Last Modified: 10/5/2021

-Q: What are the claims timely filing guidelines?
+Q: What is the claim timely filing guideline?
 How can I prevent claim denials and/or rejects for untimely filing?

-• Claims with a date of service of February 29 must be filed by February 28 of the following year to be considered filed timely.
+• Claims with a February 29 DOS must be filed by February 28 of the following year to be considered filed timely.

-• Electronic claims -- The electronic data interchange (EDI) system accepts claims 24/7; however, claims received after 6 p.m. eastern time (ET) or on a weekend or holiday are considered received the next business day.
+• Electronic claims -- The electronic data interchange (EDI) system accepts claims 24/7; however, claims received after 6 p.m.
+ET or on a weekend or holiday are considered received the next business day.

-• Paper claims -- Timeliness is calculated based on contractor receipt date, not the postmark date of when the claims are mailed, so please allow time for mailing.
+• Paper claims -- Timeliness is calculated based on contractor receipt date, not the postmark date when the claim was mailed, so please allow time for mailing.

-• Part A institutional claims – "Through date" is used to determine the date of service for claim timely filing.
+• Part A institutional claims – "Through date" is used to determine the DOS for claim timely filing.

-• Part B claims – "From date" is used to determine the date of service for claim timely filing.
+• Part B claims – "From date" is used to determine the DOS for claim timely filing.

 First Coast Service Options (First Coast) strives to ensure that the information available on our provider website is accurate, detailed, and current.
 Therefore, this is a dynamic site and its content changes daily.
 It is best to access the site to ensure you have the most current information rather than printing articles or forms that may become obsolete without notice.